Pro Football Reference Blog

 217

-The Hall of Fame center helped the Pittsburgh Steelers win four Super Bowl Titles by anchoring a solid line.
-Webbie was selected nine times to the Pro Bowl, was a five-time All-Pro, and even made the “All 1980s Decade” team.
+This Hall of Fame center helped the Pittsburgh Steelers win four Super Bowl titles by anchoring a solid line.
+Webbie was selected nine times to the Pro Bowl, was a five-time All-Pro, and even made both the “All 1970s Decade” team and the “All 1980s Decade” team.

 Gene Upshaw